A Market in Transition

 How the Deduction Works

-When a well is drilled, the operator allocates costs between intangible and tangible categories.
-A typical allocation might be:
+When a well gets drilled, the operator splits costs between intangible and tangible categories.
+A typical allocation looks like this:

 | Cost Category | % of Total | On $100K Investment | Year-1 Deduction |